Laudenbach Periodontics & Dental Implants

 A frenum is a small fold of tissue that connects your lips or tongue to your gums.
 While these attachments are natural, problems arise when a frenum pulls too tightly on gum tissue or restricts normal movement.
 An overly prominent labial frenum between your front teeth can cause a persistent gap, while a restrictive lingual frenum limits tongue movement and creates speech difficulties.

 Dr. Jay Laudenbach and Dr. Ishita Bhavsar at Laudenbach Periodontics & Dental Implants perform frenectomy procedures to address these concerns.
-This simple surgical procedure removes problematic frenum tissue, improving oral function and preventing complications like gum recession.
-Our Philadelphia practice uses advanced techniques to ensure comfortable treatment and optimal results.
+This minor surgical procedure removes problematic frenum tissue, improving oral function and preventing complications like gum recession.
+Our Philadelphia practice uses advanced techniques, including Fotona laser therapy, to ensure comfortable treatment and optimal results for every patient.

 Understanding Frenum Problems

 Your mouth contains several frenums in different locations.
 The labial frenum connects your upper lip to the gum tissue between your front teeth.
-When this attachment sits too close to the teeth or pulls excessively on the gums, it can prevent teeth from touching and create a noticeable gap.
+When this attachment sits too close to the teeth or pulls excessively on the gums, it can prevent teeth from touching and create a noticeable gap that affects both function and appearance.

 The lingual frenum connects your tongue to the floor of the mouth.
 A short or tight lingual frenulum restricts tongue movement, a condition commonly called tongue tie.
 This restriction affects how you eat, speak, and maintain oral hygiene.
 Buccal frenums connect your cheeks to your gums on the sides of your mouth and can cause similar issues when positioned improperly.